Welcome to the unofficial iced-rs guide

 Note:

-Both align_x and align_y methods are available for alignment purposes on Container.
+methods are available for alignment purposes on Container

 Sometimes you have a task that takes a bit and should run in the background.
 If you just put it in your update function, the GUI will be locked and unresponsive until the task is finished.
 This might be a web request or listening to external events.

 Iced has two solutions to this issue.
-The Command and Subscription.
+The Task

-A command will run until it is finished, while a subscription runs as long as the application says so.
+A task will run until it is finished, while a subscription runs as long as the application says so.

 In this chapter, we will look into both of them and how we can use them.

-A command is "A set of asynchronous actions to be performed by some runtime".
+A task is "A set of asynchronous actions to be performed by some runtime".

-You can create custom commands, but often you get them by some function and just want to execute it.
-For example, minimizing and maximizing a window requires executing a given command.
+You can create custom tasks, but often you get them by some function and just want to execute it.
+For example, minimizing and maximizing a window requires executing a given task.

-A command will run until it has finished and can return multiple messages during its execution.
+A task will run until it has finished and can return multiple messages during its execution.

-In your App, you can execute a command by returning it from the update function of your Application.
+In your App, you can execute a task by returning it from the update function of your application.

-Sometimes you want to return more than one command.
-For that, you can use the Command::batch function to batch a few of them together like this:
+Sometimes you want to return more than one task.
+For that, you can use the Task::batch function to batch a few of them together like this:

-In this example, we will create an app that fetches your current IP address by making an API call with our own custom command..
+In this example, we will create an app that fetches your current IP address by making an API call with our own custom task.

 Dependencies